sdangelo/audioWidgets.js/README.md

-# virtualPianoKeyboard.js
+# audioWidgets.js
-Minimal HTML5 Canvas/JavaScript piano keyboard.
+Minimal HTML5 Canvas/JavaScript library of GUI widgets for audio applications.

-I am too lazy to explain hows and whys, just take a look at the example files:
+I am too lazy to explain hows and whys, just take a look at the example file audioWidgets.html.
-* virtualPianoKeyboard - 25 keys piano keyboard;
-* trivialSynth - trivial monophonic synth (Web Audio API based).

 ## TODO: